UC Davis Health Science District

 Welcome to the Oncology Service at the UC Davis Veterinary Medical Teaching Hospital.
 Our cancer diagnostic and treatment services provide comprehensive care at one of the busiest veterinary cancer treatment centers in the world.
 The services we provide to dogs, cats and equine patients use both traditional and innovative approaches in treatment.
 The traditional approach includes chemotherapy, radiation therapy, radioactive iodine therapy and surgical intervention.
-Our innovative approach includes interventional radiology, immunotherapy, stereotactic radiosurgery, intensity modulated radiotherapy and computerized treatment planning.
+Our innovative approach includes interventional radiology, immunotherapy, stereotactic radiosurgery, intensity modulated radiotherapy and computerized treatment planning, as well as other unique treatments that may be developed through our oncology clinical trials.

 Our oncology program is unique.
 Not only are we part of one of the largest veterinary teaching hospitals in the world, we are part of one of the nation's premier research universities.
 This combination allows us to bring the newest advances to our patients.
 If your pet has a complicated problem or a health crisis, we are able to provide the most comprehensive range of specialties available at one location.
 You can count on us to make available all the specialists of the hospital.
 We work very closely with other departments including clinical pathology, dentistry, dermatology, emergency/critical care, histopathology, internal medicine, neurology, ophthalmology, radiology and surgery.
 Emergency care and critical care services are available 24 hours a day, 365 days a year.